 Given the enormity of that upcoming stretch, it's bound to produce much speculation, so Mike Chiappetta and I put on our thinking caps and tried to predict the outcome to four of its most pressing questions.

 AH: There's a ton of good ones to choose from, but I have to go with Alistair Overeem vs. Fabricio Werdum on June 18.
 It's amazing to think that by the time these two heavyweights meet in Dallas, it will be a week short of a year since Werdum submitted Fedor Emelianenko and 13 months since Overeem dominated Brett Rogers.
 Since then, we've been anxiously waiting for them to return to action, and I think Strikeforce did the right thing by matching them up in the first round of their heavyweight Grand Prix.
 Of course, Werdum beat Overeem in 2006, but I think it's safe to say that both fighters have improved greatly (Overeem in particular) since that fight in PRIDE.
-This will also mark the first time Overeem fights a legit top-five heavyweight in years (perhaps ever?) so a lot of questions will hopefully be answered in a month.MC
+This will also mark the first time Overeem fights a legit top-five heavyweight in years (perhaps ever?) so a lot of questions will hopefully be answered in a month.

 MC: There are lots of great fights coming up during this stretch, including championship fights and others with title implications, but from a sheer entertainment perspective, I'm going with the Brian Stann vs. Jorge Santiago fight at UFC 130.
 Both men fight with aggressive styles, look for the finish, and with the added importance of this bout considering their respective places in the middleweight division, you can expect both to be at their best.
 Stann seems to have made the breakthrough leap into the elite, while Santiago wants to prove to UFC fans with long memories that he's more what you've seen lately than what you saw back in 2006.
 Throw in a dash of Stann's one-punch knockout power and a pinch of Santiago's willingness to war, and you should have an instant classic.

 AH: Again, there are many suitable answers to this question, but I think Dominick Cruz has the most to gain.
 Cruz has been fighting in the shadow of the UFC for the last couple of years, while dominating the WEC bantamweight division.
 He's one of the best pound-for-pound fighters in the world, and at UFC 132, he'll be looking to avenge the only loss of his career to his rival Urijah Faber.
 Not only will this fight mark the first UFC 135-pound title fight, but it will also mark the first time that two bantamweight fighters headline a UFC pay-per-view.
 A big win for Cruz could go a long towards getting the champion the attention he deserves.

 As far as the one who has the most to lose, I'm going to pick Josh Barnett.
 "The Baby-Faced Assassin" hasn't fought in the US since he beat Gilbert Yvel at Affliction 2 in January 2009.
 Since then, a mega-fight against Fedor Emelianenko was scrapped due to a positive steroid test, which forced Barnett to fight overseas.
 At the time the Emelianenko fight was supposed happen, Barnett was considered by many to be one of the three best heavyweights in the world.
 Today, many don't have him in their top-10.
 So when the 33-year-old Barnett faces Brett Rogers on June 18, he will not just be fighting for the right to advance in Strikeforce heavyweight GP, he might also be fighting to keep his career relevant.

 MC: Shane Carwin is the man with the most to gain.
 Think about how his circumstances have changed in just a couple of weeks.
 Before Brock Lesnar dropped out of UFC 131, Carwin was a fighter trying to rebound from a loss, and returning from a major injury, against a fighter, Jon Olav Einemo, that few fans were aware of.
 That's the proverbial no-win situation.
 Suddenly, he's thrust into a situation where he's facing the heavyweight division's No. 1 contender, and a win will vault him right into a title match.
 At 36 years old, a break like that must seem like a gift from the gods for Carwin.

 I'll be a bit more literal with the man who has the most to lose when I tell you it's Tito Ortiz.
 Sure, Ortiz is nowhere near title contention, or even the top 10, but at UFC 132, he's fighting for even bigger stakes: his job.
 The former UFC champ and promotional mainstay is fresh out of chances.
 Winless since Oct.
 2006, it's win or go home for the "Huntington Beach Bad Boy," who still has one of the highest base salaries in the promotion, $250,000 per fight.
 That's a lot of scratch, and he's not likely to find a contract anywhere else in the world that will pay him in that range if he loses to Ryan Bader and is cut.

 MC: Quinton "Rampage" Jackson.
 We already know that two upcoming fights -- TUF 13 Finale's Anthony Pettis vs. Clay Guida, and UFC 131's Junior dos Santos vs. Shane Carwin -- will have some sort of title implications, so none of those men eventually fighting for a belt would constitute a surprise.
 But Jackson is something of a wild card.